Beaver Lake Bird Sanctuary

 BRAC hosts bird walks at the Sanctuary on the first Saturday of every month.
 From April to September, the walks begin at 8:00 am, and from October to March, they begin at 9:00 am.
 We meet at the gazebo on the south end of the lake.
 Check out our events calendar and subscribe to our newsletter to stay up-to-date on scheduled bird walks!

 Want to lend a hand?

 We welcome volunteers to join us as we pick up trash, remove non-native invasive plants, and do other maintenance at the Sanctuary.
 Please contact us if you would like to help!

 Through this program, we hope to empower those who love the Beaver Lake Bird Sanctuary to care for and maintain their "own" section of the Sanctuary.

-EMAS takes pride in the fact that the Beaver Lake Bird Sanctuary is welcoming to all people.
+Blue Ridge Audubon takes pride in the fact that the Beaver Lake Bird Sanctuary is welcoming to everybody and every body.
 The following note illustrates how important the Sanctuary is to visitors with disabilities:

 "My daughter, wife and I recently visited my son in Asheville, and, as we always do, we went to Beaver Lake, your bird sanctuary, and enjoyed a Christmas day walk.
 It is one of my favorite places to visit in Asheville, because I can actually get out in nature with my wheelchair and see/hear birds and butterflies and squirrels!
 I love it!
 Thank you for having the boardwalk so that people with disabilities can get out and appreciate what nature has to offer."